 Q: What types of offenses fall under the umbrella of cyberstalking?

-A: A person can be convicted under this statute if he or she engages in certain conduct against another.
+A: A person can be convicted under this statute if they engage in certain conduct against another.
 Some examples include accessing a computer to make false statements or defamatory comments to damage another’s reputation;

 1. Federal Cyberstalking Laws do not protect children.